Ewael/Boxes/HackTheBox/Traceback/README.md

 Author: Ewaël

-**Traceback** is still and active box.
+**Traceback** is still an active box.
 Writeup and files will be released when the box is retired.